ugurcanakyuz/3D-Volumetric-MedicalImageSegmentationWithDeepLearning/README.md

 **Contents of the Repository:**

 - **Exploratory Data Analysis Notebook:** An example notebook for exploring fetal brain MR images and masks.
+Link of the [notebook](notebooks/DataAnalysis/ExploratoryDataAnalysis_FeTAv2.1.ipynb).

 - **MRI Data Viewer**: A custom MRI viewer implemented from scratch for use in Jupyter Notebook.
+Link of the [notebook](notebooks/DataAnalysis/MRIVisualizer.ipynb).
+  - **Note:** Nbextensions must be enabled to view MRIs and masks in the notebook.

 - **MR Image Processing with Torchio Library:** MR image processing techniques using the Torchio library.
+Link of the [notebook](notebooks/ModuleTests/TorchioAugmentationTest.ipynb).

 - **Data Augmentations for MR Images:** Techniques for augmenting MR images using the Torchio library.
+Link of the [notebook](notebooks/ModuleTests/TorchioAugmentationTest.ipynb).

 - **PyTorch-Based Training and Evaluation Setup:** Practical implementation of training and evaluation processes with PyTorch.
+Link of the [notebook](notebooks/ModelTraining3D.ipynb).

 - **Tensorboard Performance Metrics Visualization:** Visualize performance metrics using Tensorboard.

 - **Model Evaluation Notebooks:** Dedicated notebooks for model evaluation.
+Link of the [notebooks](notebooks/Evaluations).

 - **Dockerized Experiment Setup:** Simplified experiment setup with Docker.
+Link of the dokcer [file](dev_env/Dockerfile.devenv).

 - **Additional Segmentation Training Methods:** Supplementary methods for deep learning-based segmentation.